My Journey to ISB – Part 1

 (Update : Click here for Part 2)

 Sudeep Mehta is a B.Com. graduate from Narsee Monjee College of Commerce & Economics and is a CA & CS.
-He has worked with HDFC Bank and is now part of the Class of 2014 at the Indian School of Business, Hyderabad.
+He has worked with HDFC Bank and is an alumnus of the Indian School of Business, Hyderabad (Class of 2014).
 He enjoys reading, playing squash & watching football (Go Man.
 United!)

 You may also want to read: